saleyn/simdjsone/README.md

 [![build](https://github.com/saleyn/simdjsone/actions/workflows/erlang.yml/badge.svg)](https://github.com/saleyn/simdjsone/actions/workflows/erlang.yml)

-An implementation of a fast Erlang JSON parser using the C++ [simdjson](https://github.com/simdjson/simdjson) library.
+An implementation of the fastest JSON parser for Erlang/Elixir using the C++ [simdjson](https://github.com/simdjson/simdjson) NIF library.
 The decoding speed of this parser is about 2.5 times faster than `jiffy`.

+**NOTE**: The library currently doen't have a JSON encoder, it is only focused on fast JSON parsing.

 See [full documentation](https://simdjson.github.io/simdjson/index.html) of the C++ library.